-This information is needed 6 to 8 weeks in advance of delivery in order to provide the best publicity/promotion for any programme but the earlier information is provided the better - even before pre-production if available.
+Publicity information must be submitted six to eight weeks in advance of delivery in order to provide the best publicity and promotion of a programme.
+The earlier information is provided the better - even before pre-production if available.

 Programme stills are used to publicise the programme in print, online, on air and across the BBC’s services.
 They are the shop window for programmes so it is essential that the quality of the stills matches the quality of the programmes.

-BBC Pictures will advise you where to send your programme stills.
 Programme stills must be delivered no later than 10 working days prior to the Delivery Date.
-If the nature of the programme means this is unrealistic, please agree an alternative with the BBC.
+If the nature of your programme means this is unrealistic please agree an alternative with the BBC.

 All stills provided to the BBC must be shot to a professional standard and delivered in digital format at as high a resolution as possible - ideally JPEGs at 35Mb 300 dpi.
 Screen grabs are not acceptable unless agreed beforehand and only in exceptional circumstances.

-Photographs should be fully cleared of copyright and artists' restrictions, including associated moral rights for non-commercial publicity use.
+Photographs should be fully cleared of copyright and artists' restrictions including associated moral rights for non-commercial publicity use.
 Archive stills or artwork photography should be cleared for non-commercial publicity without restriction.
-All photographs involving children and young people should be accompanied with evidence of written consent from their parent/guardian.
+All photographs involving children and young people should be accompanied with evidence of written consent from their parent or guardian.

-NB: You will be expected to keep copies of all your images as the BBC may not be able to retain them forever.
+NB: You will be expected to keep copies of all images as the BBC may not be able to retain them indefinitely.

 All images supplied to the BBC must be factually representative of the editorial content of the programme they have been taken for.
-They must also abide by editorial policy guidelines so please consult the Editorial guidelines for picture publicity for details (see downloads section top right of this page).
-No images can be released to publicise the programme without written consent from the programme’s BBC Executive Producer.
+They must also abide by the BBC Editorial Policy Guidelines for Picture Publicity.
+No images can be released to publicise the programme without written consent from the BBC Executive Producer.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.